MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/create-container-apps-intellij.md

 ms.author: jialuogan
 ms.service: container-apps
 ms.topic: quickstart
-ms.date: 03/27/2024
+ms.date: 04/11/2024

 ---

 # Quickstart: Deploy to Azure Container Apps using IntelliJ IDEA

 This article shows you how to deploy a containerized application to Azure Container Apps using Azure Toolkit for IntelliJ IDEA.
-You can create a backend web API service that returns a static collection of music albums using these steps.
+The article uses a sample backend web API service that returns a static collection of music albums.

 ## Prerequisites